-When the Old Elbe Tunnel opened to the public, it was the first river tunnel in Europe.
-This marvel of engineering was built to connect the central part of Hamburg to the growing harbor area with its docks and shipyards on the south side of the Elbe river.
+When the Elbe Tunnel opened to the public, it was the first river tunnel in Europe.
+This engineering marvel was built to connect the central part of Hamburg to the growing harbor area with its docks and shipyards on the south side of the Elbe river.

-On each side of the Elbe river, four huge lifts are used to carry pedestrians, cars, carriages and other motor vehicles.
-Under the river, there are two tunnels: one for pedestrians and another one for cars.
-Both of them are still in operation more than a century after it was opened.
+On each side of the Elbe river, four huge lifts are used to carry pedestrians, cars, carriages, and other motor vehicles.
+Under the river are two tunnels: one for pedestrians and another for cars.
+They are still in operation more than a century after it was opened.

-And you can join the statistics by crossing the Old Elbe Tunnel which is open 24 hours for bikes and pedestrians.
+And you can join the statistics by crossing the Elbe Tunnel, which is open 24 hours for bikes and pedestrians.

 Under the supervision of Philipp Holzmann, construction of the Elbe Tunnel started in July 1907.
 Connecting the neighborhood of St. Pauli to Steinwerder below the water table of the Elbe river, the tunnel was a marvel of engineering.

-Since 2003, the Elbe Tunnel has been a protected monument and, on its 100th anniversary, the tunnel received the title of Historic Landmark of Civil Engineering in Germany.
+Since 2003, the Elbe Tunnel has been a protected monument, and on its 100th anniversary, the tunnel received the title of Historic Landmark of Civil Engineering in Germany.